HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README_TIMELINE_LABELS.md

 - **Parameter Sensitivity**: Adjusting neural network parameters may significantly impact performance.
 - **Early stop on training data**: The model uses early stopping based on the F1 score and accuracy on the training data.
 This may lead to overfitting on the training data.
 It was made because of the lack of validation data when updating on one annotation.
 - **YOLO model limitations**: The model uses a pre-trained YOLO model trained on object classification tasks for feature extraction, which may not be optimal for all use cases such as event detection.
 This approach doesn't tune the YOLO model, it trains only the LSTM part upon.
+- **Label balance**: The model may struggle with imbalanced labels.
+Ensure that the labels are well-distributed in the training data.
+Consider modifying the loss function (BCEWithLogitsLoss) and using class pos weights to address this issue.

 ## Example use case: detecting a ball in football videos